AlexsLemonade/scpca-nf/external-instructions.md

 ### Providing existing cell type labels

 If you have already performed cell type annotation and wish to include these labels in the final workflow results, you can include the column `submitter_cell_types_file` in your run metadata file ([see example here](examples/example_run_metadata.tsv)).
-This column should be filled with the path or uri to a file containing cell type labels for the cells in the run.
+This column should be filled with the path or uri to a TSV file containing cell type labels for the cells in the run.
 The cell type label file is a TSV file with the following required columns:

 | column_id              | contents                                        |